Abhinav-TheAnalyst/air-quality-india-2015-2024/README.md

 - Practiced time-series aggregation and visualization to reveal trends (daily/hourly aggregation and yearly summaries).
 - Performed seasonal analysis and basic statistical testing (ANOVA + Tukey HSD) to evaluate seasonal pollutant differences.
 - Built reproducible analysis scripts and a small demo runner (`scripts/run_example.py`) so reviewers can quickly run a demo.
-- Learned how to prepare outputs for sharing: CSV summaries in `output/` and visuals in `visuals/`; replaced a bulky PDF report with a lightweight `output/summary_report.md` and a small generator script to recreate it.
+- Learned how to prepare outputs for sharing: CSV summaries in `output/` and visuals in `visuals/`;